-- 14. Type an Org.
-Identifier for the agency.
-This is the ID code of the applicant's organization.
-The value depends on the Category you specified:
+Category Value

-- Federal The agency code (as recorded in Agency Code).
+Federal The agency code (as recorded in Agency Code).

-- State The state code.
+State The state code.

-- Commercial The code for the company.
+Commercial The code for the company.

-- Foreign The numeric country code.
+Foreign The numeric country code.

-- 15. Click the image to upload an image of the agency's seal. - 16.
-If you select Commercial as the Category, enter the Agency DUNS code in the DUNS field. - 17.
-Enter Contact information (including the name, Address, Phone number and Email address) for an individual who can answer questions relating to this agency. - 18.
-The Department field defaults to the name of the ParentGroup as defined in the General tab.
-You can change this value if necessary. - 19.
-In the Component field, type the component within the agency.
-This field is optional. - 20.
-Enter the Base DN.
+- 14. Click the image to upload an image of the agency's seal. - 15.
+If you select Commercial as the Category, enter the Agency DUNS code in the DUNS field.

-This value is appended to the individual's common name to form the DN of every person added to this agency.
+- 16. Enter Contact information (including the name, Address, Phone number and Email address) for an individual who can answer questions relating to this agency. - 17.
+The Department field defaults to the name of the Parent Group as defined in the General tab.
+You can change this value if necessary. - In the Component field, type the component within the agency.
+This field is optional. - 19.
+Enter the Base DN that will be appended to the individual's common name to form the DN of every person added to this agency.